w1ldy0uth/OOP_VSU_labs/README.md

 # OOP_VSU_labs
-Source code of ICT labworks in VSU
+Source code of OOP labworks in VSU